-(Quality Control Standards Committee Statement No. 1, paragraph 31; Auditing Standards Committee Statement No. 220, paragraphs 15-16)

-Engagement partners assumed that partners and professional staff who work with engagement partners had sufficient auditing experience and skills in areas other than important audit areas, and that the degree of the risks of misstatement was relatively low.
-Therefore, they did not give sufficient directions to professional staff who work with engagement partners appropriately to perform audit procedures and did not conduct sufficient reviews or supervision to ascertain whether the audit procedures performed by partners and professional staff who work with engagement partners sufficiently met the audit levels required by the audit standards.
+- Engagement partners, in advance discussions with an audit company with regard to areas in which it was deemed that there were no problems with the action being taken by the audited company, did not give instructions to assistants to engagement partners concerning specific audit procedures, and did not perform an appropriate review of audit documentation.
+(Quality Control Standards Committee Statement No. 1, paragraph 31; Auditing Standards Committee Statement No. 220, paragraphs 14, 15, and16) - Engagement partners assumed that partners and assistants to engagement partners had sufficient auditing experience and skills in areas other than important audit areas, and that the degree of the risks of misstatement was relatively low.
+Therefore, they did not give sufficient directions to assistants to engagement partners appropriately to perform audit procedures and did not conduct sufficient reviews or supervision to ascertain whether the audit procedures performed by partners and assistants to engagement partners sufficiently met the audit levels required by the audit standards.

-(Quality Control Standards Committee Statement No. 1, paragraph 31; Auditing Standards Committee Statement No. 220, paragraphs 15-16)
+(Quality Control Standards Committee Statement No. 1, paragraph 31; Auditing Standards Committee Statement No. 220, paragraphs 14, 15, and 16)

 At the time they planned audits, engagement partners lacked awareness of the need to consider effective audit procedures each term in the light of the situation in audited companies.
-Because of this, they did not give effective instructions to partners and professional staff who work with engagement partners concerning the design of audit procedures correspond to the risk of material misstatements.
+Because of this, they did not give effective instructions to partners and assistants to engagement partners concerning the design of audit procedures correspond to the risk of material misstatements.
 Furthermore, at the completion of audits, they did not perform in-depth reviews for the purpose of ascertaining whether sufficient appropriate audit evidence had been obtained.

-(Quality Control Standards Committee Statement No. 1, paragraph 31; Auditing Standards Committee Statement No. 220, paragraphs 15-16)
+(Quality Control Standards Committee Statement No. 1, paragraph 31; Auditing Standards Committee Statement No. 220, paragraphs 14, 15, and 16)

 In a limited time frame, such as year-end audits, it is required to appropriately plan the content, timing and scope of the review of audit documentation for engagement partners or equivalent to conduct appropriate reviews and direct engagement teams through reviews.
-It is also required to give specific directions and supervision to partners and professional staff who work with engagement partners.
+It is also required to give specific directions and supervision to partners and assistants to engagement partners.